-All other union groups have a right to take Leave and return to their position for the period covered by FMLA (60 workdays).
-If an employee does not qualify for FMLA, the employee has no job protected Leave period.
+All other union groups have a right to take Leave and return to their position for the period covered by FMLA if qualified (60 workdays) and PFML (16-weeks).
+If an employee does not qualify for FMLA, the employee has job protected Leave for the Childbearing Disability period only, generally 6 to 8 weeks following the birth of the child, but could be extended due to pre or post delivery complications.
+A non-FMLA qualifying employee will not qualify for job protected PFML.